- Known As:

-The current year is 288 AoN and the season is fall.
+The current year is 289 AoN and the season is spring.
 Check here for Khy'eras' timeline.

 Historians and scholars wrote that magic was introduced to Khy'eras through Bhelest.
 At first, he sold the energy and when his own power became too much to handle, it was given freely to the denizens of the realm.
-Although Bhelest's actions upset the balance of Khy'eras, it was as if magic had been awakened inside certain races and some took to it more naturally than others - specifically the Elves and Fae.
-Bhelest aimed to use this to his advantage and control those who had magic.
-This was not always successful, but those that objected his rule frequently wound up dead.
+Although Bhelest's actions upset the balance of Khy'eras, it was as if archaic energies had been awakened inside certain races and some - specifically the Elves and Fae - embraced it naturally.
+Bhelest eventually used this to his advantage and gained control over those who possessed magic.
+This domination was not always successful and those that objected his rule frequently wound up dead.

-The Fae, concerned that their race might be enslaved, headed for the cover of Ninraih's maze-like jungles.
-In the middle of the intertwining branches, massive tree trunks, and vibrant flora, the Fae discovered a spot to call their own, naming their eventual city "Ajteire".
-As they built homes and communities, the Fae needed protection from Bhelest's forces of the undead that took to wandering the jungles.
-While they could use their magic to a certain extent, the Fae were not always the best with weaponry or close range combat, and as a consequence, their numbers dwindled as they strived to fend off the undead.
+The Fae, concerned that their race might be fully enslaved, headed for Ninraih's maze-like jungles that acted as a shield.
+In the middle of intertwining branches, massive tree trunks, and vibrant flora, the Fae established a spot to call their own, naming their city "Ajteire".
+As they built homes and communities, the Fae needed protection from Bhelest's forces of the undead that took to wandering through the jungle.
+While they could use magic to a certain extent, the Fae were not talented with weaponry or close range combat, and as a consequence, their numbers dwindled as they strived to fend off the soulless forces.

-Hearing rumors that Cecilia found a solution to the world's chaos through an essence of Ristgir, discussions were had and the Fae planned to use similar tactics of light to defend the people of Ajteire.
+Hearing rumors that Cecilia unearthed a solution to the world's chaos through an essence of Ristgir, discussions were had and the Fae planned to utilize similar tactics of light to defend the people of Ajteire.
 The only problem was that the city was positioned in the center of the jungle where sun struggled to reach the ground.
 Instead of protecting the Fae, the jungle's shroud assisted the undead.
-A mistake the Fae realized after settling on Ninraih.
+A mistake the Fae realized after settling on Ninraih as their home base.

-However, they sought hope in the smallest of creatures.
-The fireflies had always fluttered about Ajteire and the Fae did not pay much attention to their presence until they were able to enchant the insects with magic.
+However, they sought hope in the most miniscule of creatures.
+Fireflies had regularly fluttered about Ajteire and the Fae did not pay much attention to their presence until they were able to enchant the insects with magic.
 The flickering light that the fireflies gave off henceforth kept the undead armies at bay.
+As the bugs produced offspring, they were birthed with hereditary magic.
 And though it seemed like a ridiculous idea to save the city, the plan worked.